 Google uses the information from this feed to display a grid of products based on the search term.
 From there, a user can click through to the product and purchase from the seller’s website as usual.

 Google Shopping ads have taken the paid media world by storm.
-Here are some data points that showcase just how much:
+Here are some statistics that showcase just how much:

-What is it about their performance and profitability that makes them so popular?
+What is it about Google Shopping ads’ performance and profitability that makes them so popular?

 There’s a simple answer: a combination of search intent and purchase intent.

-Face mask.
-As an advertiser, you can’t quite narrow down what the user had in mind when searching for this.
+Face mask - As an advertiser, you can’t quite narrow down what the user had in mind when searching for this.
 Is it a sleeping mask?
-A skin mask?
+A face mask?
 What skin type is in question?
 And what if it’s a pollution protection mask?
 It’s a vague search term.
-Google Shopping results show the same struggle:
+Google Shopping results have the same challenge:

-Face mask for oily skin.
-Now that DIY isn’t specified any longer, we see a carousel of products that all come from different sellers and brands.
-Google considers these masks good for oily skin type, and aims to get the user to click through one of them in order to make a purchase.
+Face mask for oily skin - Now that DIY isn’t specified any longer, we see a carousel of products that all come from different sellers and brands.
+Google considers these masks good for oily skin types and aims to prompt the user to click through one of them to make a purchase.
 In this case, the user’s awareness of listed brands and sellers has the most impact on the purchase decision: